Summer Undergraduate Program

 Q: Where will the internship be located?

-A: Interns many be placed at one of these locations; however, other locations may also be considered.
-Given the uncertainty of the COVID-19 pandemic, the 2022 internship may be fully virtual if needed.
+A: Interns may be placed at one of these locations; however, other locations may also be considered.

 Q: What is the duration of the internship program?